dineshannayya/riscduino-docs/docs/source/mpw-shuttle.rst

 MPW Shuttle
 ===========

-This section provides details on different Riscduino submission in different MPW shuttle
+This section provides details on Riscduino submission in different MPW shuttle

 .. list-table:: shuttle